Quick Summary

 Suddenly, you’re dealing with inconsistent security policies, skyrocketing costs, data scattered across platforms, and operational chaos.
 What was supposed to simplify operations ends up making them more complex.

-Top Multi Cloud Adoption Challenges (And How We Solved Them)
+Top Multi Cloud Adoption Challenges And How To Solve Them

 1. The Hidden Cost Nightmare

-Multi-cloud adoption starts small—maybe a company uses AWS for production and Google Cloud for analytics.
+Multi-cloud adoption starts small, maybe a company uses AWS for production, Microsoft Azure for application hosting, and Google Cloud for analytics.
 But soon, different teams spin up services across platforms without tracking costs.
 Before anyone realizes it, the cloud bill has doubled (or worse).

 A fintech client ran into this exact issue.
 Inter-region data transfers, idle compute instances, and duplicated storage across clouds were silently draining their budget.
 They expected cost savings, but instead, they were burning money fast.